tarsislima/ArangoDB-PHP-AQL-Generator/README.md

 AQL Generator For ArangoDb-PHP   [Beta]

-This is a experimental parser to generate Aql Query Strings and is in beta.
-Don´t use in production!
+This is a experimental builder to generate Aql Query Strings and is in beta.

 ### What is this repository for? ###

 * Quick summary
-* Version 1.0.0
+* Version 1.1
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### Important ###